teamdeeson/codex/docs/working-at-deeson/where-and-when-we-work.md

 But you do need to be proactive in working towards that target and showing good use of your time.

-Some weeks you’ll need to do more than 30 hours of chargeable work to be able to fulfil your commitments.
+Some weeks you’ll need to do more than your target for chargeable work to be able to fulfil your commitments.

 And non-client hours are just as important to keep things running smoothly and they will vary each week.